Home » Blog » Teamwork » Team performance: How to build a winning team

 The importance of effective teams

-A recent Society for Human Resource Management (SHRM) survey revealed that 90% of surveyed workers who rate their company culture as poor have considered quitting, compared to 32% who rate their workplace culture as good.
+Culture impacts retention directly: An SHRM survey found that 90% of workers who rate their culture as poor have considered quitting, compared with 32% who rate their culture as good.

 So, how do you improve team performance to get teams to work for you?
 It takes a strategic approach, effective leadership, and an in-depth understanding of team dynamics.